What happened to the Batgirl movie? Cancellation, cast, directors, latest news

 The DC Extended Universe had been due to welcome a new caped crusader.

 Fans of Batgirl may never see this particular film.

 It was revealed in August 2022 that the release of the Batgirl movie on HBO Max had been axed by Warner Bros. despite being filmed and in post-production.

 In the Heights star Leslie Grace had been set to make her debut as Batgirl - aka Barbara Gordon - on the big screen alongside J.K.
 Simmons who was due to reprise his Justice League role as her father, Gotham City police Commissioner James Gordon.

 The legendary DC Comics character had appeared in a number of TV series over the years, including Titans season 3, but she's yet to appear in a film adaptation of a Batgirl solo movie - and it seems the wait continues.

-However, that looks set to change now, as the studio has assembled a strong creative team including Birds of Prey screenwriter Christina Hodson as well as Bad Boys For Life directors Adil El Arbi and Bilall Fallah.
+Grace's vigilante Barbara Gordon - in her iconic blue and yellow suit with full cowl - had been photographed and with the production boasting a strong creative team including Birds of Prey screenwriter Christina Hodson as well as Bad Boys For Life directors Adil El Arbi and Bilall Fallah.

-The film will be set in the mainline DCEU continuity – as opposed to the separate universe inhabited by Robert Pattinson's Batman – which has allowed for JK Simmons to reprise his Justice League role of Commissioner Gordon.
+The film was due to be set in the mainline DCEU continuity – as opposed to the separate universe inhabited by Robert Pattinson's Batman – which had allowed for JK Simmons to reprise his Justice League role of Commissioner Gordon.

 Read on for all your essential information on DC's Batgirl.